-Reward can be a variety of praise: verbal praise, physical touch such as petting, and food reward.
+There are a variety of ways to reinforce your pup: verbal praise, physical touch such as petting, and food reinforcement.
 Our training philosophy and policy heavily relies on positive training with a high rate of reinforcement.
-That means reward needs to be used more frequently than correction.
 Good behavior needs to be rewarded frequently throughout the puppy’s training with you so they understand how they should behave in the home and in public.

-- Do not repeat verbal cues if your puppy did not do the verbal cue the first time you instructed them.
+- Do not repeat verbal cues if your puppy did not respond to the cue.

 - Do not repeat verbal cues if you think your puppy did not hear you the first time.

-Praise and reward need to motivate your puppy so they continue to repeat their good behavior.
+Praise and reinforcement need to motivate your puppy, so they continue to repeat their good behavior.
 Guide dogs have to work for a variety of rewards and be motivated by their partner.
-A combination of food reward, petting, interactive play, and verbal praise can be highly motivating and rewarding to your puppy.
+Food reinforcement, petting, interactive play, and verbal praise can all be highly motivating and rewarding to your puppy.

-- Praise your puppy every time they do something right or carry out an appropriate behavior on their own (such as walking through the house calmly, lying down next to you, or sitting before mealtime) when they are young to establish your expecations.
+- Early on, praise your puppy every time they do something right or carry out an appropriate behavior on their own (such as walking through the house calmly, lying down next to you, or sitting before mealtime) to establish positive associations with desirable skills and behaviors.

-- Praise in the appropriate tone of voice.
+- Praise the pup in the appropriate tone of voice.
 Pups will give what they get!

-- Muttering or using a dull tone of voice will not motivate your puppy to work with you.
+- Muttering or using a dull tone of voice will not motivate your puppy..

 - Use a combination of excited and loving tones.
 For example, if your puppy just sat when you told them to do so in a high-distraction environment say, “GOOD DOG!”
 Or, if you’re in a quieter environment such as a restaurant and your pup ignored food on the floor say in a more soothing tone, “Goooood dooooggg” to keep them motivated but calm.

 - Praise does not need to be loud or shouted.
 Changing the tone and inflection is what’s important.
-Loud praise will often overstimulate young or excitable puppies.
+Loud praise, for example, can overstimulate young or excitable puppies.

 - Use praise to reinforce any attempts at the correct behavior when the pup is young.
-If your praise is timed correctly and motivating, your puppy will work harder to earn your approval.
+If your praise is timed correctly and motivating, your pup will keep making progress toward your behavior goal.

-- After your puppy starts understand a verbal cue or behavior praise only the best responses.
-For example, when teaching Sit you’ll reward any attempt whether the pup is in front of you, beside you, or wiggling a little bit.
+- After the puppy demonstrates consistent understanding of a desired behavior, increase your criteria and expectations slowly.
+For example, when teaching Sit, you’ll reward any attempt whether the pup is in front of you, beside you, or wiggling a little bit.
 As your puppy gets older you can start refining the verbal cue by only praising the correct behavior of your puppy on your left side with their attention focused on you.
-This will help create consistency and teach your puppy your expectations.

-- Time your rewards to occur either during or immediately after the behavior you are teaching.
-Puppies have short attention spans and need to be rewarded as soon as possible, so they build a positive association alongside desirable behaviors and, as a result, repeat them!
+- Time your reinforcement to occur either during or immediately after the behavior you are teaching.
+Puppies can have short attention spans and need to be rewarded as soon as possible, so they build a positive association alongside desirable behaviors and, as a result, repeat them!